gardenlinux/glvd/docs/user-stories.md

 - The backend/db needs to keep track of tracking urls
 - Users might want to subscribe with their email address; this introduces a new class of issues legally (data protection)

-# USER-03

-As a user of Garden Linux I want to track security issues in any given Garden Linux *image* so I can make an informed decision about needed actions in my system.

-## Acceptance Criteria

-- [ ] The user can query for Garden Linux images such as `gardenlinux-gcp-gardener-prod-amd64-1443-5-bfb687a7`

-# USER-04

-As a user of Garden Linux I want to track security issues that additional packages bring into my image.

-## Acceptance Criteria

-- [ ] The user can provide additional packages from the Garden Linux APT repo (in the same release as the image in use)

 # USER-05

 As a user of Garden Linux I want to be notified of new CVEs in the Garden Linux patch version I'm using.